uas-at-ucla/suas-2019/SETUP.md

 approval and merging.
 The purpose of this is to make sure your code does not break anything severe on the master branch.

 #### Creating Your Own Branch
 1. Create the remote branch.
-On the [UAS_Repository](https://github.com/uas-at-ucla/suas_2018), by the left-side section you should see a box that says 'Branch: master'.
+In the [UAS Repository](https://github.com/uas-at-ucla/suas_2018), by the left-side section you should see a box that says 'Branch: master'.
 Click on it, and create the remote branch.
 You should name it by your first name.
 This remote branch is the cloud where you store your newly edited files on and